How Perception Affects Women Giving Birth Naturally

 the limbs, heart rate increases, body temperature rises, digestion

-slows, and breathing becomes rapid and shallow, all of which are bad
+slows, and breathing becomes rapid and shallow, all of which are detrimental to laboring women.

 For women